obhq/obliteration/README.md

 ### Linux-specific requirements

 Obliteration supports only 4KB/8KB/16KB pages.
 Most people should not have any problem with this because 4KB is the default for most distros.
+A PR to support other page size is welcome.

 ## Building and Development